-Quarterly (loss) earnings per share results may not sum to the consolidated earnings per share results on the accompanying consolidated statements of (loss) income due to rounding and changes in weighted average shares during the respective periods.
-Results for the 2018 quarters have been updated to reflect the impact of an accounting change from the LIFO inventory method to the FIFO inventory method and for the adoption of Accounting Standards Update 2017-07.
-See Note 3, "Inventories" and Note 20, "New Accounting Guidance" for further details.
+Quarterly earnings per share results may not sum to the consolidated earnings per share results on the accompanying consolidated statements of income due to rounding and changes in weighted average shares during the respective periods.

-20. New Accounting Guidance
+19. New Accounting Guidance

 Accounting Standards Recently Adopted